 But what’s the single most important aspect of these highly demanded positions?
 You don’t need to obtain a traditional 4-year college degree to learn the skills needed to fill them.
 The fact is, it doesn’t matter where you learn to code, provided you have the skills, you can get a job.

 In other words, you don’t need to be heavily indebted to your education or your future career.

 Likewise, employers (particularly in the tech industry) are starting to care less about degrees.
 Instead, if a candidate proves they have the skills for the job, they’ll hire them.
 We’re fortunate to live in an age where you don’t need a college education to excel.
 To prove that, thousands of people across the world are learning to code via online learning platforms and launching careers in technology.

 Take Treehouse; for the small investment of a monthly subscription, in 6-12 months of learning to code you can go from zero coding experience to job-ready.
 We’ve seen students accomplish exactly that and today they’re working as web developers, designers, software engineers, mobile app developers and filling countless other roles.

 Here are just a few examples: after 9 months of learning Malina became a web developer at a digital agency, Alex changed careers from sales rep to developer in less than a year, and Bryan went from hotel concierge to full-time UI/UX engineer.

 So what’s stopping you from joining them, and the thousands of others who are changing their careers and lives with code and without debt?

-Make 2016 the year you learn to code and find your dream career.
+Make this the year you learn to code and find your dream career.
 Sign up for a Free Trial with Treehouse today!